-Prerequisite: M 065 or higher and WRIT 095 or higher, or qualifying
+Prerequisite: M 065 or higher and WRIT 095 or higher, or qualifying placement score within the past 3 years

 This course introduces basic biological principles including the cell, the interrelationship of structure and function, and the characteristics and classification of living things.
 Students will examine the five kingdoms of organisms (monera, protista, fungi, plants, animals), concentrating on vascular plants and vertebrate animals, as well as reproduction and basic ecological concepts.
 This general education course is designed for non-science majors.
 Laboratory experience will include experimentation, microscope work, observation, and dissection.